Targeted Lung Health Checks

 • live in a part of the UK where lung health checks are available.

 Make sure your GP knows that you smoke, or have ever smoked.
-If your GP doesn’t know this, you won’t get invited for your lung health check.
+If your GP does not know this, you will not get invited for your lung health check.

 What happens at a lung health check?

-The main aim of the targeted lung health check programme is to catch lung cancers at an early stage, and reduce deaths from lung cancer.
+The main aim of the targeted lung health check programme is to catch lung cancers at an early stage and reduce deaths from lung cancer.
 If lung cancer is found early, it is much easier to treat.
+The health checks can also help find other conditions early too.”

 The first part of a targeted lung health check is an appointment to talk to a healthcare professional, usually a nurse.
 This could be in person or over the phone.